 - Bankruptcy has no notice requirement or grace period (indeed, on Automatic Termination Event applies it may happens even without the Non-defaulting Party’s knowledge), though there are some grace periods under the various tedious limbs of Bankruptcy definition, and these vary by edition of the ISDA Master Agreement;

-- Merger Without Assumption has neither notice requirement or grace period — again not unreasonable since a merger without assumption is tantamount to a repudiation of contract, and if you’re not playing the hermeneutic game no more, there is no reason I should.
+- Merger Without Assumption has neither notice requirement or grace period — again not unreasonable, since a merger without assumption is tantamount to a repudiation of contract, and if you’re no longer playing the game, I don’t see why I should.